 - Preheat the oven to 350°F (175°C).
 Line a baking sheet with a parchment paper or silicone mat.

-- In the food processor, pulse the cranberries a few times.
-Coarsely chop the pistachios.
-Set aside.
+- To make the dough: In a food processor, pulse the cranberries a few times until fine crumbs.
+And coarsely chop the pistachios.

-- If desired, melt the white chocolate in a double boiler until smooth, stirring frequently.
+- To decorate (optional): If desired, melt white chocolate in a double boiler or microwave until smooth, stirring frequently.
 Transfer the melted chocolate to the pastry bag with small round tip (I used Wilton #7), or zip-lock bag with small hole cut in the corner, and drizzle over the biscotti.